marlonbarrios/subtle_vectors_of_otherness/README.md

 ---

 *"Subtle Vectors of Otherness" is designed to foster critical thinking about language, power, and identity in contemporary society.
-The installation encourages viewers to examine not just overt discrimination, but the subtle ways that everyday language can perpetuate systems of exclusion and othering.*
+The installation encourages viewers to examine not just overt discrimination, but the subtle ways that everyday language can perpetuate systems of exclusion and othering.*# Updated: Fri Sep 26 20:41:06 CEST 2025